blocksds/sdk/examples/maxmod/readme.md

 - `nitrofs`: Use Maxmod to play music and SFXs stored in NitroFS.
 - `reverb`: Use Maxmod to play music with reverb effects.
 - `song_event`: How to use song effects to trigger events in your code.
+- `sound_effects`: Start and modify sound effects while they are active.
 - `streaming`: Streams a WAV file from the filesystem.